bgoonz/gists-revamp/by-extension/markdown/Understanding-Git-For.md

 The least-dangerous reset of all is `git reset --soft`.

-A soft reset will move our `HEAD` ref to the commit we’ve specified, and will leave any intermediate changes in the staging area.
+A soft reset will move our `HEAD` ref to the commit we've specified, and will leave any intermediate changes in the staging area.

 This means you won’t lose any code, though you will lose commit messages.